 POWER button - Press to turn game on or off.
 Dartboard has an automatic suspend mode to conserve power and battery life (if using batteries).
-No sound effect will play and display "SLEEP" on the display after approximately 3 minutes of non-use.
+The dartboard will make sound effect and display "SLEEP" on the display after approximately 3 minutes of non-use.
 However, the scores are stored in memory and can be restored by pressing any button.